 Don’t go by the size of the cages that pet stores have.
 Cages and fish tanks in stores are usually smaller than what is ideal.
 They also house more animals than what’s recommended since they have the animals for a short period of time and don’t need bigger cages.
 A pet crate needs to be several times the size of the animals with enough space to move about and turn around.
 Ideally, it shouldn’t house more than one animal.

 Also, even though pet stores sell fish bowls, and recommend them, it isn’t a good idea to keep your fish in on.
 Fish need more space to live comfortably.
-A goldfish, for instance, needs at least a 2-gallon aquarium with a filter.
+A

 7. Pet Stores Make You Spend Tons